Page-Carbajal/Software-Engineering/ReactJS/README.md

 ```

-What did we do here?.
-Well one of those new features in JS6 is import.
-Both instructions are telling Javascript to import the modules into a variable.
-You can skip the variable part if you want, or even import only a subset of function directly into your class.
-However we are not doing that here yet.
+What did we do here?

+Well one of those new features in JS6 is **import**.
+Both instructions are telling Javascript to ***import*** the modules into a variable.
+You can skip the variable part and import only a subset of functions directly into your class using {function1, function2}.

 Moving forward.
 Lets close this introduction to react by creating a couple of JSX components we can use with **ReactDOM.render**